breno-madruga/dib-covid-dataset/README.md

 * references: the list of references data (authors, title, DOI and ID).
 * data_source: the source database of a manuscript.
 * period: the combination of the year and month, respectively, extracted from the feature *publication_date*.

+## Steps for generating the dataset

+For the execution of the following steps, I will consider that you already cloned/downloaded this repository, as well as the steps will be executed via shell/prompt within the folder of this repository.

+For reusing the raw data that I already collected, you can do the following steps:

+1. Download the raw data from the remote data repository.
+Execute the following command:
+    ```
+    dvc pull
+    ```
+2. Execute the preprocessing pipeline.
+So, you can execute the following command:
+    ```
+    dvc repro
+    ```

 ## Citation